B-Mitzvah: The Bar/Bat Mitzvah Journey

 You can join other Jewish Journey Project families in a beautiful and unique group ceremony, or have an individual celebration for your child with family and friends.

-Whichever option you choose, your child will participate in a weekly two-hour class on leadership and advocacy, collaborate on a group advocacy project, and prepare an individual project in response to his or her Torah portion or a big Jewish question.
-Students can also choose to take other JJP courses, participate in weekend and school vacation Intensives, and continue to study Hebrew with Hebrew Homepage.
+Whichever option you choose, your child will participate in a weekly two-hour class that includes a core class and elective each semester, collaborate on a group advocacy project, and prepare an individual project in response to his or her Torah portion.
+Students also choose on monthly Instensvie and a JJConnect online class, and continue to study Hebrew with Hebrew Homepage.

 The Components of B-Mitzvah Year

 - Monthly meetings with a teacher in your home to help your child choose, plan, and create their individual project which they will present at their B-Mitzvah ceremony.
 Learners can focus on their Torah portion or a question of philosophy, ethics, or history.

 - Family Learning: B-Mitzvah children and parents come together four times during the year for family learning on Sunday afternoons for 2 hours.
 This enables families and children to further their friendships and delve into Jewish learning together.